 I am looking for terra cotta pots 8" to 12" without a rim around the top.
 Any ideas?

 The rim is there for a construction/durability purpose.
 What is your need, plan?
-The thinner edge is more likely to chip without a rim, so manufacturers probably have no desire to make them.

 I am looking for wholesale terracotta pots; any ideas?